adobe/cla-bot-playground/README.md

 # cla-bot-playground
-testing merge queue again a testing repo for the adobe cla bot
+a testing repo for the adobe cla bot